paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 [For definition of “mixed-use fishery” as used in section 301 of Pub.
 L. 115–405, set out above, see section 3 of Pub.
 L. 115–405, set out below].

 #### Sport Fishing and Boating Partnership Council
 Pub.
 L. 117–58, div.
 B, title VIII, § 28001(d), Nov.
 15, 2021, 135 Stat.
-889, provided that: “(1) In general.—The Sport Fishing and Boating Partnership Council established by the Secretary of the Interior shall be an advisory committee of the Department of the Interior and the Department of Commerce subject to the Federal Advisory Committee Act (5 U.S.C.
-App.). “(2) FACA.— The Secretary of the Interior and the Secretary of Commerce shall jointly carry out the requirements of the Federal Advisory Committee Act (5 U.S.C.
+889, provided that: “(1) In general.—The Sport Fishing and Boating Partnership Council established by the Secretary of the Interior shall be an advisory committee of the Department of the Interior and the Department of Commerce subject to the Federal Advisory Committee Act ([former] 5 U.S.C.
+App.) [see [5 U.S.C.
+1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1001&num=0&edition=prelim) et seq.]. “(2) FACA.— The Secretary of the Interior and the Secretary of Commerce shall jointly carry out the requirements of the Federal Advisory Committee Act ([former] 5 U.S.C.
 App.) with respect to the Sport Fishing and Boating Partnership Council described in paragraph (1). “(3) Effective date.—This subsection shall take effect on January 1, 2023.”

 #### Definitions
 Pub.
 L. 115–405, § 3, Dec.
 31, 2018, 132 Stat.
 5355, provided that: “In this Act [see Short Title of 2018 Amendment note above]: “(1) Appropriate committees of congress.—The term ‘appropriate committees of Congress’ means—“(A) the Committee on Commerce, Science, and Transportation of the Senate; and “(B) the Committee on Natural Resources of the House of Representatives. “(2) Council.—The term ‘Council’ means any Regional Fishery Management Council established under section 302 of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1852](./chapter-038-fishery-conservation-and-management.md#section-1852)). “(3) Limited access privilege program.—The term ‘limited access privilege program’ means a program that meets the requirements of section 303A of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1853a](./chapter-038-fishery-conservation-and-management.md#section-1853a)). “(4) Mixed-use fishery.—The term ‘mixed-use fishery’ means a Federal fishery in which 2 or more of the following occur:“(A) Recreational fishing. “(B) Charter fishing. “(C) Commercial fishing.”